danigiorgio/portfoliov2/README.md

 ### Lighthouse Performance Audit
 <img alt="License: MIT" src="./.github/images/lighthouse.gif" target="_blank" />

+(If you run the audit, do it on incognito without any ad blocker extensions).

 # :construction_worker_woman: How to run
 **You need to install [Node.js](https://nodejs.org/en/download/) and [Yarn](https://yarnpkg.com/) first, then:**